 Support from NFL Experts

-The book on this MPI was very well received by top people in the NFL including the forward written by 4-time Super Bowl champion Tom Flores, the book’s epilogue written by America’s Hall of Fame sports broadcaster Lesley Visser, and cover endorsements and quotes by Don Shula and Steve Sabol of NFL Films among many.
-In addition, using MPI data I’ve gone public prior to 10 NFL Super Bowls and my record of picking the correct team against the spread is 8-2 (80%) even though I realize that is a terribly small sample size and might be due to chance.
-I don’t think it is due to chance, but I have to be humble with such a small number of games.
+The book on this MPI was very well received by top people in the NFL including the forward written by 4-time Raiders coach and Super Bowl champion Tom Flores, the book’s epilogue written by America’s Hall of Fame sports broadcaster Lesley Visser, and cover endorsements and quotes by legendary Don Shula and Steve Sabol of NFL Films among many.
+In addition, using MPI data I’ve gone public prior to 12 NFL Super Bowls and my record of picking the correct team against the spread is 9-3 (75%) and the comprehensive record is 112-79-7 (58.64%) and includes a championship win in the World Series of Handicapping (2019/2020).